 How To Nail Your First 90 Days

 The first 90 days in a new job are critical for your future success.
-This applies to jobs at new companies as well as if you’re promoted to a new job in your existing company.
+This applies to jobs at new companies as well as when you switch roles in your existing company.
 First impressions last, and many people will be watching you.
-They’ll be trying to understand how you’re coping in the new job, if you’ll you’ll improve the team, and if you’ll be a good colleague.
-That first impression is an opportunity to position yourself as a top performer, and immediately set yourself on the path to promotions and raises.
-But most people let that opportunity pass them by.
+They’ll try to understand what kind of performance they can expect from you, how you’ll improve the team, and if you’ll be a good colleague.

 If you’re about to start a new job, keep reading!
 In this article, we’ll go through the 5 things you should do to make your first 90 days a resounding success.